glFusion/lglib/README.md

 plugins:

 - a Jquery-based datetime picker (http://trentrichardson.com/examples/timepicker)
-- a popup calendar (see https://www.leegarner.com/jscalendar-1.0)
+- a DHTML popup calendar (see https://www.leegarner.com/jscalendar-1.0) (to be deprecated)
 - image resizing and url creation for static image URLs
 - PDF libraries
   * FPDF, by Olivier PLATHEY
   * HTML2PDF, by Laurent MINGUET
 - Message storage and retrieval for inter-plugin messaging
 - Automatically resize images (Experimental!).
-Enable the smartresizer in the pluginc configuration to test this feature.
+Enable the smartresizer in the plugin configuration to test this feature.
-- A color picker
+- A color picker by Brian Grinstead (https://github.com/bgrins/spectrum)

 These scripts, especially the calendar, may not work correctly if they are loaded more than once, so this plugin becomes the single source for them.